ivanbrunetto/travel-app/README.md

 Capstone Project taken from Udacity **Front End Web Developer** Nanodegree course.

-It consists of a simple form where you enter the location you are traveling to and the date you are leaving.
-If the trip is within a week, you will get the current weather forecast.
-If the trip is in the future, you will get a predicted forecast.
+It consists of a simple form where you enter the location you are traveling to and the dates of your trip.
+If the trip is within 6 days, you will get the weather forecast.

 Following are the project prerequisites: